 - 1. Students are not permitted in the C, D, N-wing or H Buildings, breezeway of the South Gym, access road, or around the administration building during lunch periods. - 2.
-Students are not permitted in parking lots during the hours of 7:15 a.m. to 3:15 p.m. without a pass. - 3.
+Students are not permitted in parking lots during the hours of 7:15 a.m. to 3:15 p.m. without a pass.
+Students in the parking lot during school hours without a pass will receive a Saturday School. - 3.
 Loitering is not permissible in restricted areas during the school day. - 4.
 Students are not permitted in the Faculty Dining Room and Lounge without permission. - 5.
 Students are not permitted to pass through the Clovis Elementary School grounds for any reason. - 6.
 Students should not walk or run in the flowerbeds or unpaved areas throughout campus. - 7.
 Students should remain in the interior of the areas identified by the painted blue lines around campus.
 These lines indicate the boundaries for students and should be adhered to during school hours. - 8.
 Students are not permitted to loiter in the additional areas below: - a.
 Athletic fields and stadiums - b.
 Portable classroom areas - c.
 Bicycle racks - d.
 Tennis courts